-If you wish to run for any of these vacancies in Fall 2023, this nomination package is your guide to participating in the By-Election.
-For more information on Students' Council, please contact Christian Zukowski, Speaker, at speaker@su.ualberta.ca.
-For more information on General Faculties Council, please contact Pedro Almeida, Vice President (Academic), at vp.academic@su.ualberta.ca.
+- For more information on Students' Council, please contact Christian Zukowski, Speaker of Students' Council, at speaker@su.ualberta.ca, or Christian Fotang, UASU President, at president@su.ualberta.ca - For more information on GFC, please contact Pedro Almeida, Vice President (Academic): vp.academic@su.ualberta.ca

 If you have any questions or concerns around elections or this nomination package, please contact Jacob Verghese, Chief Returning Officer, at cro@su.ualberta.ca.

-All three forms with the following yellow notice must be filled out and returned to the Chief Returning Officer by 4 PM Mountain Time, September 18, 2023.
+All three forms with the following yellow notice must be filled out and returned to the Chief Returning Officer by 4 PM Mountain Time, March 11, 2024.
 These three forms are:

-- Form 1: Candidate Information and Declaration - Form 2: Faculty Eligibility Letter - Form 3: List of Nominators (i.e. signature sheet)
+- Form 1: Candidate Information and Declaration (page 15) - Form 2: Faculty Eligibility Letter (page 16) - Form 3: List of Nominators (i.e. signature sheet) (pages 18-20)

-This is the notice you will see on the forms that must be provided by the deadline:
+You will see this notice on the three forms that must be provided by the deadline: